kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ### Install Kubeflow Platform from Packaged Distributions

-Packaged distributions are maintained by various organizations and typically aim to provide a simplified installation and management experience for **Kubeflow Platform**.
+Packaged distributions are maintained by various organizations and typically aim to provide a simplified installation and management experience for your **Kubeflow Platform**.
 Some distributions can be deployed on [all certified Kubernetes distributions](https://kubernetes.io/partners/#conformance), while others target a specific platform (e.g. EKS or GKE).